A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Experimental Settings

 \begin{itemize} \item \textbf{Wav2vec 2.0}: Wav2vec 2.0-\textit{Base}, \textit{Large}. \item \textbf{HuBERT}: HuBERT-\textit{Base}, \textit{Large}, \textit{XLarge}. \item \textbf{UniSpeech-SAT}: UniSpeech-SAT-\textit{Base}, \textit{Base-Plus}, \textit{Large}. \item \textbf{WavLM}: WavLM-\textit{Base}, \textit{Base-Plus}, \textit{Large}. \end{itemize}

-The \textit{Base} and \textit{Base Plus} models have 12 Transformer layers and their intermediate representations have 768 hidden states. \textit{Large} variants, with 24 Transformer layers, have their representations with 1024 hidden states and the \textit{XLarge} model's representations have 1280 hidden states across its 48 Transformer layers.
+The \textit{Base} and \textit{Base Plus} models have 12 Transformer layers, outputting intermediate representations with 768 hidden states. \textit{Large} variants, comprising 24 Transformer layers, produce representations with 1,024 hidden states, while the \textit{XLarge} model has 48 Transformer layers with 1,280 hidden states.